 Route Grade Votings

-12m.
-The lower section of the smooth wall is climbed via a problem start on the right (6a for short climbers).
-Swing left then attain a standing position in the break.
+The lower section of the smooth wall is climbed via a problem start at f6A+ using a cruel finger-jam (desperate for short climbers).
+Swing left then gain a standing position in the break with difficulty.
 The upper section then follows the thin crack and gradually eases.

 Login to your ROCKFAX account to add your comments - Search for comments.

 A serious start, this is definitely a good E2 for those of normal stature, in fact high in the grade.

 I'm 5'10" and find the start impossible!
 I've done plenty of other 5c routes, but this one has me beaten for now :-(

 Fantastic route which doesn't ease much til the top.
 At 5'5"ish I found the start 6a but you can jump (left) off without hurting yourself, though a pad wouldn't be a bad idea.

 Finally cracked the start!
 I did it by laybacking left off the chalked 'V' crack, and a slightly precarious high step up with my right foot... and stretch for the break!

 Am a shorty and have always found the start really hard.

 i can just about reach the break (i'm just over 6 foot) and its about 5c, but can see it being harder for the short. good route and definitely more like E2 5c/6a